FelipeSeiberlich/neglected-things/README.md

 ## UX

-Neglected Things’ design has its inspiration in the game of chess.
-Following the variety of movements of its pieces around the board, I designed this website to be easily navigated back and forth in all page’s levels and from the top to the bottom.
+Neglected Things’ design is inspired by the game of chess.
+Following the variety of movement of the pieces around the board, I designed this website to be easily navigable across the page’s levels and from top to bottom.
 The landing page has a chess theme video of a man moving a piece.
 This video was selected to demonstrate that an action or a move is necessary to achieve personal goals or to incorporate these neglected things into their daily routine.
 The box displayed on top of the video has one of the extra colours selected but the text and button calling for action have the chess reference.
 This reference can also be seeing in the Logo, Navigation Bar when mouse hovers on it and in the Menu that displays like a chess board.
-(Only for desktops and laptops and tablets)
+(Only for desktops, laptops and tablets)

 ### Colour Scheme

-In the early stages of the project, I visioned a monochromatic site, playing with black and white backgrounds and text.
-My inspiration for Neglected Things was based in the visuals of the chess board game, pieces movements and its tactics and strategies.
-Once the website is not about the chess game itself, I decided to add extra colours to the website’s palette, so users could understand the real concept of the site seeing the chess game as coadjutant.
+In the early stages of the project, I envisioned a monochromatic site, playing with black and white backgrounds and text.
+My inspiration for Neglected Things was based on the visuals of the chess board game, piece movements and its tactics and strategies.
+The website is not about chess itself, so I decided to add extra colours to the website’s palette, so users could distinguish the actual concept of the site while experiencing the chess game as a complementary backdrop.

 - `#000000` used for primary text.
 - `#ffffff` used for primary highlights.